Chidinma001/alx-system_engineering-devops/README.md

-this prints all group the current user is part of
+this changes ownership of file